cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 <tr><td>Mirror Backup</td><td>Mirror backup is identical to a full backup, with the exception that the files are not compressed in zip files and they cannot be protected with a password.
 A mirror backup is most frequently used to create an exact copy of the source data.</td></tr>
 </table>

-The hardware and software components used to create the [[Information System Name]] backups are noted in Table 2‑2 Backup System Components.
+The hardware and software components used to create the {{project.system_info.system_name}} backups are noted in Table 2‑2 Backup System Components.

 Table 2‑2 Backup System Components

-The hardware and software components used to create the [[Information System Name]] backups are noted in Table 2‑2 Backup System Components.
+The hardware and software components used to create the {{project.system_info.system_name}} backups are noted in Table 2‑2 Backup System Components.

 Table 2‑2 Backup System Components

 {{project.cp_questionnaire.q10_backup_system_components|safe}}

-Table 2‑3 Back-Up Storage Location shows the offsite storage facility location of current backups of the [[Information System Name]] system software and data.
+Table 2‑3 Back-Up Storage Location shows the offsite storage facility location of current backups of the {{project.system_info.system_name}} system software and data.

 Table 2‑3 Back-Up Storage Location
 <table border="1">